 Hello!
 My name is Travis Proffitt and I'm the Associate Director of the Appalachian Center for Civic Life.
-I've been involved in the field of volunteer/program management, experiential learning, and social justice education for nearly ten years.
+I've been involved in the field of volunteer/program management, experiential learning, and social justice education for over ten years.
 I completed my M.A. in Social Justice at Loyola University Chicago in May 2008.
-Afterwards, I traveled to Nigeria to conduct grassroots research on women and children issues.
 I then accepted a position at Mars Hill College, near Asheville, NC, where I served as Field Service Coordinator and Director of LifeWorks Center for Civic Engagement and Service Learning.
 In September 2011, I returned to Loyola Chicago to begin a new position as Community Partnerships Coordinator in the Center for Experiential Learning, focusing on strategic partnership development, non-profit capacity development, and partnership support.
 In July 2014, I became Associate Director of the Appalachian Center for Civic Life here at Emory & Henry College, focusing on capacity development for community partners, faculty, staff, and students.
-Additionally I will teach in the Public Policy and Community Service degree program.
+Additionally I teach in the Civic Innovation degree program.

 I am excited to return to my alma mater, develop community, and be a part of creating a rich, engaging, and civically-minded educational environment for our students.
 Please stop by the Appalachian Center and visit for a while.
 I'd appreciate your perspective on what makes an E&H education unique and what makes our relationship(s) with the region important and lasting.

 - B.A., Public Policy & Community Service, Emory & Henry College